Chart Color Schemes

 Cowra is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Cowra's cultural diversity was found to be below average, with 91.0% of its population being citizens, 92.4% born in Australia, and 95.4% speaking English only at home.
-The predominant religion in Cowra is Christianity, which accounts for 69.1% of the population, compared to 70.4% across Rest of NSW.
-The top three ancestry groups in Cowra are Australian (32.9%), English (31.3%), and Irish (9.0%).
+The dominant religion in Cowra is Christianity, accounting for 69.1% of the population, compared to 70.4% across the Rest of NSW.
+Regarding ancestry, the top three groups are Australian (32.9%), English (31.3%), and Irish (9.0%).

-Notably, certain ethnic groups have different representations: Australian Aboriginal is overrepresented at 7.4% in Cowra compared to the regional average of 7.9%, Maltese at 0.4% versus 0.3%, and Scottish at 7.3% compared to 7.2%.
+Notably, certain ethnic groups have divergent representations: Australian Aboriginal is overrepresented at 7.4%, Maltese at 0.4%, and Scottish at 7.3%.

 Frequently Asked Questions - Diversity